hakanolgun/notes-from-books/Software/react_dev.md

 ## Preserving And Resetting State

 These are two separate counters because each is rendered at its own position in the tree.
 You don’t usually have to think about these positions to use React, but it can be useful to understand how it works.

-In React, each component on the screen has fully isolated state.
-For example, if you render two Counter components side by side, each of them will get its own, independent, score and hover states.

 When React removes a component, it destroys its state.